Oseiasdfarias/LabVirtual/docs/Modelagem_dos_sistemas/MAGLEV.md

 </figure></center>

-<div align="justify">Um ponto importante é que o modelo é dito geral sob a ótica de não especificar uma função para a força magnética.
+Um ponto importante é que o modelo é dito geral sob a ótica de não especificar uma função para a força magnética.
 Sua determinação pode ser dividida em duas etapas: a análise do diagrama de forças do sistema e a análise da força magnética. É necessário entender como a força magnética interage com as outras forças do sistema para conseguir um modelo completo e preciso.
-A Equação 2.1 resulta da análise do sistema de forças, por convenção o tempo $t$ será omitido da equação.</div>
+A Equação 2.1 resulta da análise do sistema de forças, por convenção o tempo $t$ será omitido da equação.

 $$
 \begin{align*}